Irish League of Credit Unions: Functions

 The ILCU represents credit unions in social partnership negotiations and lobbying national governments and European Union bodies.
 It does marketing and research and development.
 It provides services for members, including legal advice, secretarial service, human resources, information technology, training, and business services.
 It also takes responsibility for savings protection and monitoring and supervision of member unions.

+Board of Directors & Supervisory Committee

+The Board of Directors is elected every two years, by means of a postal ballot of member Credit Unions in advance of the AGM.
+Each member Credit Union has two votes and the election of the Board is conducted in accordance with PR-STV.
+Following the election of a Board, the Directors-Elect take their seats on the Board at the conclusion of the AGM.
+Every two years at the ILCU Annual General Meeting, affiliated credit unions elect the Officers for the Board of Directors and members of the Supervisory Committee.
+Working through the CEO and the Senior Management Team, the Board responds to the needs of the affiliated credit unions during their term of office.
+The 2023-25 ILCU Board and Supervisory Committee are: